|

 A: WinJail is a full chroot/jail implemenation for Windows.

-point to run; all files will be copied on demand transparently.
+point; all files will be copied on demand transparently.

-Q: Why I need to use WinJail?
+Q: Why do I need to use WinJail?

-as with whole drive before.
+as the whole drive before.

-Q: What are the WinJail requirements?
+Q: What are WinJail requirements?

 Q: Which operating systems are supported?